Here you can find the annual reportnot

 Button

-The African Vocals are giving another concert near us
+African Vocals will be giving another concert near us.

-On Wednesday, July 3, 7 p.m. the group in the Protestant Church in Untermünkheim Starting at 6 p.m., there will be a reception and a sale of African handicrafts in front of the church.
-There will also be a light refreshment with finger food and drinks.
+On Wednesday, July 3rd, 7 pm the group in the Protestant church in Untermünkheim The event begins.
+Starting at 6 p.m., a reception and a sale of African handicrafts will take place in front of the church.
+Light refreshments, including finger food and drinks, will also be available.

-For the third time after 2019 and 2023 the Namibia Support Association eV, Pfedelbach, Host the African Vocals and organize the concert.
+For the third time after 2019 and 2023 the Namibia Support Association eV, Pfedelbach, To be the host of African Vocals and the organizer of the concert.

-The board was unanimously confirmed: Joachim Knoche (Pfedelbach) 1st Chairman, Susanne Zeller (Öhringen) 2nd Chairwoman, Margot Fiedler (Pfedelbach) Cashier.
+Der Vorstand wurde einstimmig bestätigt: Joachim Knoche (Pfedelbach) 1.Vorsitzender, Susanne Zeller (Öhringen) 2.Vorsitzende, Margot Fiedler (Pfedelbach) Kassiererin.

 Untertitel hier einfügen